Why have policies?

 What is your philosophy regarding competition?

 Camp Echo is a community where each member cares about, supports, and encourages the others around him or her.
 We realize that while it is fun to play, it is even more fun to play your best!
-That’s why our focus is on instruction.
-Read more on our Healthy Competition page.
+That’s why our focus is on instruction and learning new skills.